Z

 Group of zebra finch sitting on the metal bars of the cage.

-ebra finch sitting on the metal bars of the cage.
+Zebra finches are sitting on the metal bars of the cage.

 This finch is a small bird, measuring no more than 4 inches in length, with a plump body, short beak, and slender legs.
 There is a strong element of sexual variation in the plumage.
-Males exhibit an unusual patchwork of colors, including a gray hooded head, a striped black and white tail that gives it the name, orange patches on the cheek and the sides, and a red beak.
+Males exhibit an unusual patchwork of colors, including a gray hooded head, a striped black and white tail that gives it the name, orange patches on the cheeks and the sides, and a red beak.
 Females, however, have simpler gray-colored bodies with orange beaks.

 Occasionally, a novel mutation will arise and give birth to new color morphs.
-While these color morphs are quite rare in nature (they almost never become “fixed” in a population), they can be selected and then amplified by people through successive breeding of that rare mutation.
+While these color morphs are quite rare in nature (they rarely become “fixed” in a population), they can be selected and then amplified by people through successive breeding of that rare mutation.
 These can produce unusual color combinations like orange breasts, yellow beaks, black cheeks, or all-white plumage.

 The social life of the zebra finch revolves around large flocks of about 100 individuals (or only about 50 as the breeding time approaches).
 These birds do most of their hunting, roosting, and preening in close proximity to other members of the flocks.
 While they do sometimes travel together a few miles in search of food, flocks also have a defined home range from which they rarely stray for long.
 Zebra finches are quite friendly and gregarious; they have the ability to recognize and distinguish other individuals, but they will also sometimes chase away outsiders from their home range.

 One of the most interesting aspects of zebra finch behavior is the male’s ability to create beautiful songs to attract a mate.
 They learn to sing from a father or male tutor and then gradually begin to practice the song over the first few weeks of their lives.
 One study suggests they even lip sync in their sleep, perhaps as a way to package and store long-term information about the song in the brain.
 The tutor’s song functions as a template, but the chick will add its own variations over time.
 In this way, no two songs are exactly the same.
-While bird song is a male-only behavior, both sexes are able to make several complex sounds to communicate with each other.
+While bird song is a male-only behavior, both sexes can make several complex sounds to communicate with each other.

 Diet